Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 1 400 ₽

-What studies are included in a complete diagnostic examination of the visual system and what are they?
+What tests are included in a complete diagnostic examination of the visual system and what are they?

-Any ophthalmological examination begins, first of all, with a conversation, identifying complaints from the patient and taking an anamnesis.
-And only after that they proceed to the hardware methods of studying the organ of vision.
-The hardware diagnostic examination includes determining visual acuity, studying the patient's refraction, measuring intraocular pressure, examining the eye under a microscope (biomicroscopy), pachymetry (measuring the thickness of the cornea), echobiometry (determining the length of the eye), ultrasound examination of the eye (B-scan), computed keratotopography and careful (fundus) with a wide pupil, determination of the level of tear production, assessment of the patient's field of view.
-When an ophthalmic pathology is detected, the scope of the examination is expanded for a specific study of clinical manifestations in a particular patient.
-Our clinic is equipped with modern, highly professional ophthalmological equipment from such companies as ALCON, Bausch & Lomb, NIDEK, Zeiss, Rodenstock, Oculus, which allows for examinations of any level of complexity.
+Any ophthalmological examination begins, first of all, with a conversation, identifying the patient’s complaints and collecting an anamnesis.
+And only after this they move on to hardware methods for studying the organ of vision.
+The hardware diagnostic examination includes determining visual acuity, studying the patient’s refraction, measuring intraocular pressure, examining the eye under a microscope (biomicroscopy), pachymetry (measuring the thickness of the cornea), echobiometry (determining the length of the eye), ultrasound examination of the eye (B-scan), computer keratotopography and careful (of the fundus) with a wide pupil, determining the level of tear production, assessing the patient’s field of vision.
+When ophthalmological pathology is detected, the scope of the examination is expanded to specifically study the clinical manifestations in a particular patient.
+Our clinic is equipped with modern, highly professional ophthalmological equipment from companies such as ALCON, Bausch & Lomb, NIDEK, Zeiss, Rodenstock, Oculus, which allows us to conduct studies of any level of complexity.

-In our clinic, special tables with pictures, letters or other signs are used to determine the visual acuity and refraction of the patient.
-With the help of an automatic phoropter NIDEK RT-2100 (Japan), the doctor, alternately changing the diopter glasses, selects the most optimal lenses that provide the best vision for the patient.
-In our clinic, we use NIDEK SCP - 670 halogen sign projectors with 26 test charts and analyze the result obtained under narrow and wide pupil conditions.
-A computer study of refraction is carried out on a NIDEK ARK-710A autorefkeratometer (Japan), which allows you to determine the refraction of the eye and the biometric parameters of the cornea as accurately as possible.
+In our clinic, special tables with pictures, letters or other signs are used to determine the patient’s visual acuity and refraction.
+Using an automatic phoropter NIDEK RT-2100 (Japan), the doctor, alternately changing the diopter glasses, selects the most optimal lenses that provide the best vision for the patient.
+In our clinic, we use NIDEK SCP - 670 halogen sign projectors with 26 test patterns and analyze the results obtained under narrow and wide pupil conditions.
+Computer refraction research is carried out on a NIDEK ARK-710A autorefractive meter (Japan), which allows you to most accurately determine the refraction of the eye and the biometric parameters of the cornea.

-Intraocular pressure is measured using a NIDEK NT-2000 non-contact tonometer.
-If necessary, the measurement of intraocular pressure is carried out by contact method - Maklakov's or Goldman's tonometers.
+Intraocular pressure is measured using a non-contact tonometer NIDEK NT-2000.
+If necessary, measurement of intraocular pressure is carried out by contact method - Maklakov or Goldman tonometers.

-To study the state of the anterior segment of the eye (eyelids, eyelashes, conjunctiva, cornea, iris, lens, etc.), a NIDEK SL-1800 slit lamp (biomicroscope) is used.
+To examine the condition of the anterior segment of the eye (eyelids, eyelashes, conjunctiva, cornea, iris, lens, etc.), a NIDEK SL-1800 slit lamp (biomicroscope) is used.
 On it, the doctor evaluates the condition of the cornea, as well as deeper structures such as the lens and vitreous body.

-All patients undergoing a complete ophthalmological examination are required to undergo an examination of the fundus, including areas of its extreme periphery, in conditions of maximum pupil dilation.
-This makes it possible to detect dystrophic changes in the retina, to diagnose its ruptures and subclinical detachments - a pathology that is not clinically determined by the patient, but requires mandatory treatment.
-To dilate the pupils (mydriasis), fast and short-acting drugs (Midrum, Midriacil, Cyclomed) are used.
-When changes in the retina are detected, we prescribe prophylactic laser coagulation using a special laser.
+All patients undergoing a full ophthalmological examination are required to undergo an examination of the fundus, including areas of its extreme periphery, under conditions of maximum pupil dilation.
+This makes it possible to identify dystrophic changes in the retina, diagnose its breaks and subclinical detachments - a pathology that is not clinically determined by the patient, but requires mandatory treatment.
+To dilate the pupils (mydriasis), fast and short-acting drugs are used (Midrum, Midriacil, Cyclomed).
+If changes are detected in the retina, we prescribe preventive laser coagulation using a special laser.
 Our clinic uses the best and most modern models: YAG laser, NIDEK DC-3000 diode laser.

-One of the anatomical manifestations of refractive errors (myopia,) is a change in the length of the eye.
-This is one of the most important indicators, which is determined in our clinic by a non-contact method using the IOL MASTER device from ZEISS (Germany).
-This is a combined biometric device, the results of which are also important for calculating the IOL in cataracts.
-Using this device, during one session, directly one after another, the length of the eye axis, the radius of curvature of the cornea and the depth of the anterior chamber of the eye are measured.
+One of the anatomical manifestations of refractive error (myopia,) is a change in the length of the eye.
+This is one of the most important indicators, which in our clinic is determined using a non-contact method using the IOL MASTER device from ZEISS (Germany).
+This is a combined biometric device, the research results of which are also important for calculating IOLs for cataracts.
+Using this device, during one session, the length of the eye axis, the radius of curvature of the cornea and the depth of the anterior chamber of the eye are measured directly one after another.
 All measurements are carried out using a non-contact method, which is extremely comfortable for the patient.
 Based on the measured values, the built-in computer can suggest optimal intraocular lenses.
 The basis for this is the current international calculation formulas.

-Ultrasound examination is an important addition to the generally recognized clinical methods of ophthalmic diagnostics; it is a widely known and informative instrumental method.
+Ultrasound examination is an important addition to generally accepted clinical methods of ophthalmological diagnostics; it is a widely known and informative instrumental method.
 This study makes it possible to obtain information about the topography and structure of normal and pathological changes in the tissues of the eye and orbit.
-The A-method (one-dimensional imaging system) measures the thickness of the cornea, the depth of the anterior chamber, the thickness of the lens and the inner membranes of the eye, as well as the length of the eye.
-The B-method (two-dimensional imaging system) allows assessing the state of the vitreous body, diagnosing and assessing the height and extent of detachment of the choroid and retina, identifying and determining the size and localization of ocular and retrobulbar neoplasms, as well as detecting and determining the location of a foreign body in the eye.
+Using the A-method (one-dimensional imaging system), the thickness of the cornea, the depth of the anterior chamber, the thickness of the lens and inner membranes of the eye, as well as the length of the eye are measured.
+The B-method (two-dimensional imaging system) allows you to assess the condition of the vitreous body, diagnose and evaluate the height and extent of choroidal and retinal detachment, identify and determine the size and localization of ocular and retrobulbar neoplasms, as well as detect and determine the location of a foreign body in the eye.

-Another of the necessary methods for diagnosing vision is the study of visual fields.
+Another necessary method for diagnosing vision is visual field testing.
 The purpose of determining the field of view (perimetry) is:

 • diagnosis of eye diseases, in particular glaucoma

-• dynamic monitoring to prevent the development of eye diseases.
+• dynamic observation to prevent the development of eye diseases.

-Also, using a hardware technique, it is possible to measure the contrast and threshold sensitivity of the retina.
-These studies provide an opportunity for early diagnosis and treatment of a number of eye diseases.
+Also, using hardware techniques, it is possible to measure the contrast and threshold sensitivity of the retina.
+These studies provide the possibility of early diagnosis and treatment of a number of eye diseases.

-In addition, other parametric and functional data of the patient are examined, for example, determining the level of tear production.
+In addition, other parametric and functional data of the patient are examined, for example, determination of the level of tear production.
 The most diagnostically sensitive functional studies are used - the Schirmer test, the Norn test.

 Optical tomography of the retina

-Another modern method for studying the inner shell of the eye is.
-This unique technique allows you to get an idea of the structure of the retina throughout its depth, and even measure the thickness of its individual layers.
-With its help, it became possible to detect the earliest and smallest changes in the structure of the retina and optic nerve, which are not available to the resolving abilities of the human eye.
+Another modern method for studying the inner lining of the eye is.
+This unique technique allows you to get an idea of the structure of the retina throughout its entire depth, and even measure the thickness of its individual layers.
+With its help, it became possible to detect the earliest and smallest changes in the structure of the retina and optic nerve, which are not accessible to the resolving abilities of the human eye.

-The principle of operation of an optical tomograph is based on the phenomenon of light interference, which means that the patient is not exposed to any harmful radiation during the examination.
-The study takes several minutes, does not cause visual fatigue and does not require direct contact of the sensor of the device with the eye.
-Similar devices for diagnosing vision are available only in large clinics in Russia, Western Europe and the USA.
-The study provides valuable diagnostic information about the structure of the retina in diabetic macular edema and allows you to accurately formulate a diagnosis in complex cases, as well as get a unique opportunity to monitor the dynamics of treatment based not on the doctor's subjective impression, but on clearly defined digital retinal thickness values.
+The operating principle of an optical tomograph is based on the phenomenon of light interference, which means that the patient is not exposed to any harmful radiation during the examination.
+The examination takes a few minutes, does not cause visual fatigue and does not require direct contact of the device’s sensor with the eye.
+Similar devices for vision diagnostics are available only in large clinics in Russia, Western Europe and the USA.
+The study provides valuable diagnostic information about the structure of the retina in diabetic macular edema and allows you to accurately formulate a diagnosis in complex cases, as well as obtain a unique opportunity to monitor the dynamics of treatment based not on the subjective impression of the doctor, but on clearly defined digital values of retinal thickness.

-The study provides comprehensive information about the state of the optic nerve and the thickness of the layer of nerve fibers around it.
-Highly accurate measurement of the latter parameter guarantees the detection of the earliest signs of this formidable disease, even before the patient has noticed the first symptoms.
-Considering the ease of implementation and the absence of discomfort during the examination, we recommend repeating control examinations on the scanner for glaucoma every 2-3 months, for diseases of the central retina - every 5-6 months.
+The study provides comprehensive information about the condition of the optic nerve and the thickness of the layer of nerve fibers around it.
+High-precision measurement of the latter parameter guarantees the identification of the earliest signs of this terrible disease, even before the patient notices the first symptoms.
+Considering the ease of implementation and the absence of unpleasant sensations during the examination, we recommend repeating control examinations on the scanner for glaucoma every 2-3 months, for diseases of the central zone of the retina - every 5-6 months.

-A re-examination allows you to determine the activity of the pathology, clarify the correctness of the chosen treatment, as well as correctly inform the patient about the prognosis of the disease, which is especially important for patients suffering from macular holes, since the likelihood of such a process developing on a healthy eye can be predicted after a tomography examination.
-Early, "preclinical" diagnosis of fundus changes in diabetes mellitus is also within the power of this amazing device.
+Repeated examination allows you to determine the activity of the pathology, clarify the correctness of the chosen treatment, and also correctly inform the patient about the prognosis of the disease, which is especially important for patients suffering from macular holes, since the likelihood of a similar process developing in a healthy eye can be predicted after a tomograph study.
+Early, “preclinical” diagnosis of fundus changes in diabetes mellitus is also possible with this amazing device.

 What happens after hardware research is completed?

-After the completion of hardware studies (diagnostics of vision), the doctor carefully analyzes and interprets all the information received about the state of the patient's organ of vision and, based on the data obtained, makes a diagnosis, on the basis of which a treatment plan for the patient is drawn up.
-All research results and treatment plan are explained in detail to the patient.
+After completing hardware tests (vision diagnostics), the doctor carefully analyzes and interprets all the information received about the condition of the patient’s organ of vision and, based on the data obtained, makes a diagnosis, on the basis of which a treatment plan for the patient is drawn up.
+All research results and treatment plan are explained to the patient in detail.

-Why is it so important to undergo a comprehensive high-tech diagnostics of vision?
+Why is it so important to undergo a comprehensive high-tech vision diagnostics?

-Comprehensive diagnostics of vision is a necessary condition for maintaining its sharpness for many years.
-The VISION ophthalmological clinic uses innovative diagnostic equipment to detect eye diseases at the earliest stage, and the qualifications of doctors ensure an accurate diagnosis.
+Comprehensive vision diagnostics is a necessary condition for maintaining visual acuity for many years.
+The VISION ophthalmology clinic uses innovative diagnostic equipment to detect eye diseases at the earliest stage, and the qualifications of doctors ensure an accurate diagnosis.
 The experience of our specialists and advanced examination methods guarantee the selection of effective treatment methods.
 We have been working for more than 11 years so that you can enjoy the bright colors of the world.

-Why is early vision diagnostics on innovative equipment necessary?
+Why is early vision diagnostics using innovative equipment necessary?

-According to statistics, up to 65% of eye diseases proceed without symptoms for a long time, imperceptibly for the patient.
-Therefore, it is important to regularly examine the entire visual apparatus: check visual acuity, the condition of the tissues of the eyeball, the work of the visual analyzer.
+According to statistics, up to 65% of eye diseases proceed without symptoms for a long time, imperceptible to the patient.
+Therefore, it is important to regularly examine the entire visual apparatus: check visual acuity, the condition of the tissues of the eyeball, and the operation of the visual analyzer.
 The VISION clinic has technological capabilities for diagnosing all parts of the eye, including at the cellular level.
-This allows you to prescribe the right treatment in a timely manner and stop the processes that lead to loss or deterioration of vision.
+This allows you to prescribe the necessary treatment in a timely manner and stop the processes leading to loss or deterioration of vision.

-We take care of patients by choosing the best methods of diagnosis and treatment
+We take care of patients by selecting optimal diagnostic and treatment methods

 Examination at the VISION clinic is suitable for patients of any age.
-So, the initial manifestations of retinal dystrophy can occur as early as 18-30 years.
-An optical tomograph allows you to get a 3D image of the structure of the retina and see the slightest changes in it.
-After 30 years, prerequisites for retinal detachment, glaucoma, and the first stages of neoplasms are revealed.
-And after 50 years, you can detect cataracts or macular degeneration - diseases that lead to complete blindness.
-The diagnosis always includes a consultation with an ophthalmologist who will select the optimal therapy regimen or recommend surgery to correct vision.
-Surgical treatment can also be performed by experienced ophthalmic surgeons of our clinic.
+Thus, the initial manifestations of retinal dystrophy can occur as early as 18-30 years of age.
+An optical tomograph allows you to obtain a 3D image of the structure of the retina and see the slightest changes in it.
+After 30 years, the prerequisites for retinal detachment, glaucoma, and the first stages of neoplasms are identified.
+And after 50 years, you can discover cataracts or macular degeneration - diseases that lead to complete blindness.
+Diagnosis always includes a consultation with an ophthalmologist, who will select the optimal treatment regimen or recommend surgery to correct vision.
+Surgical treatment can also be performed by experienced ophthalmic surgeons at our clinic.

 Advantages of the VISION clinic

-The clinic employs qualified specialists - ophthalmologists and ophthalmic surgeons who love their job and have expert knowledge.
+The clinic employs qualified specialists - ophthalmologists and ophthalmic surgeons who love their work and have expert knowledge.
 We do not have visiting doctors, only permanent employees.

 The latest methods of surgical and non-surgical treatment of myopia, cataracts, glaucoma and other pathologies.
 Compliance with the international quality standard GOST ISO 9001-2011.

-Ophthalmic surgeons with unique experience and the latest generation of operating equipment - a high chance of maintaining and improving vision even in difficult cases.
+Ophthalmic surgeons with unique experience and the latest generation operating equipment provide a high chance of preserving and improving vision even in difficult cases.

-Our doctors are responsible for the accuracy of the diagnosis and the effectiveness of the treatment.
-You will receive a detailed consultation on the state of eye health.
+Our doctors are responsible for the accuracy of the diagnosis and the effectiveness of treatment.
+You will receive detailed advice about your eye health.

 6.Transparent prices

-There is a fixed cost in accordance with the price list.
-No hidden co-payments or unexpected costs once treatment has begun.
+There is a fixed price in accordance with the price list.
+There are no hidden co-payments or unexpected costs once treatment begins.

 Our clinic has loyalty programs and social discounts for veterans, pensioners, and the disabled.
-We want new technologies in ophthalmology to be accessible to everyone.
+We want new ophthalmology technologies to be accessible to everyone.

 The cost of the examination includes a consultation with a highly professional ophthalmologist.

-The level and depth of research enable the ophthalmologist, based on the analysis of the data obtained, to make a complete diagnosis, determine the tactics, prescribe and carry out treatment, as well as predict the course of some pathological processes in the vascular, nervous and endocrine systems of the body.
+The level and depth of research enable the ophthalmologist, based on the analysis of the data obtained, to make a complete diagnosis, determine tactics, prescribe and carry out treatment, and also predict the course of certain pathological processes in the vascular, nervous and endocrine systems of the body.

 A complete ophthalmological examination takes from one to one and a half hours.

-Protocol of ophthalmological examination of patients in the ophthalmological center "VISION"
+Protocol for ophthalmological examination of patients at the VISION ophthalmological center

-2. visual study anterior segment of the eyes, for the diagnosis of diseases of the eyelids, pathology of the lacrimal organs and the oculomotor apparatus.
+2. Visual exploration anterior segment of the eyes, for diagnosing diseases of the eyelids, pathology of the lacrimal organs and oculomotor system.

-3.Refractometry and Keratometry- study of the total refractive power of the eye and cornea separately in order to detect myopia, hyperopia and astigmatism with a narrow pupil and in conditions of cycloplegia.
+3.Refractometry and keratometry- study of the total refractive power of the eye and cornea separately in order to identify myopia, farsightedness and astigmatism with a narrow pupil and in conditions of cycloplegia.

-4. Measurement of intraocular pressure using a non-contact tonometer.
+4. Measuring intraocular pressure using a non-contact tonometer.

-5. Determination of visual acuity with and without correction, using a character projector and a set of trial lenses.
+5. Determination of visual acuity with and without correction, using a sign projector and a set of trial lenses.

-6. Definition of character vision (binocular)- test for latent strabismus.
+6. Character Definition vision (binocularity)- test for hidden strabismus.

-7. Keratotopography- study of the relief of the cornea using automatic computer keratotopograph in order to determine congenital, degenerative and other changes in the shape of the cornea (astigmatism, keratoconus, etc.).
+7. Keratotopography- study of the cornea relief using automatic computer keratotopograph in order to determine congenital, dystrophic and other changes in the shape of the cornea (astigmatism, keratoconus, etc.).

-8. Point selection taking into account the nature of visual work.
+8. Selection of glasses taking into account the nature of visual work.

-10. Gonioscopy- study of the structures of the anterior chamber of the eye using a special lens and a biomicroscope.
+10. Gonioscopy- examination of the structures of the anterior chamber of the eye using a special lens and biomicroscope.

-12. Computer perimetry- examination of the peripheral and central fields of vision using an automatic projection perimeter (diagnosis of diseases of the retina and optic nerve, glaucoma).
+12. Computer perimetry- study of peripheral and central visual fields using automatic projection perimeter (diagnosis of retinal and optic nerve diseases, glaucoma).

-13. Ultrasound eye to study the internal structures, measure the size of the eye.
-This study allows you to identify the presence of foreign bodies, retinal detachment, eye neoplasms in opaque internal environments.
+13. Ultrasound of the eye for studying internal structures, measuring the size of the eye.
+This study allows us to detect the presence of foreign bodies, retinal detachment, and eye tumors in opaque internal environments.

 CATEGORIES